-Library members may borrow up to twenty items for a period of four weeks.
+Library members may borrow up to twenty items for a period of 28 days.
 Loans can be renewed online, by phone or by visiting any SRRC library.
 Items may also be reserved online or in branch.

 Our libraries stock a wide variety of printed materials for all ages, including fiction and non-fiction, large print, magazines, newspapers, CDs, talking books and DVDs.